th-koeln-intia/ip-sprachassistent-team3/docs/glossary.md

 - according to it and subscribed messages Rhasspy determines whether to record voice commands or not

 For a few sources on this topic, click [here](./sources.md#hermes).

+## NodeRed

+- browser based flow editor
+- used to connect hardware, interfaces and services used for IoT in a visual programming environment

+For a few sources on this topic, click [here](./sources.md#nodered).